Large-scale multi-objective influence maximisation with network downscaling: Method

 Concerning the MOEA, we used the implementation and parameterisation of NSGA-II adopted in prior work \cite{bucur2018improving,iacca2021evolutionary}.
 In short, the parent solutions are selected by tournament selection; the child solutions are generated by one-point crossover and random mutation.
 An archive keeps all the non-dominated solutions found, i.e., the PF.
 The replacement mechanism selects non-dominated solutions by their dominance levels, and then sorts them by crowding distance to prefer isolated solutions and obtain a better coverage of the PF.

 To improve the convergence of the MOEA, we apply a \emph{smart initialisation} of its initial population, as proposed in \cite{Konotopska2021GraphawareEA}.
 First, we apply node filtering, which computes the influence of each node in the network separately, and then keeps the 50\% most influential nodes.
 Then, each of these nodes is added to a candidate solution with a probability proportional to its degree.
+We summarise the parameters of the method in Table~\ref{tab:params}.